kensaku-okada/DeepLearningA-Z/README.md

 - Restricted Boltzmann Machine,
 - Auto Encoders

-All the code I wrote in this course is in my another anonymous account.
-Please contact me if you would like to see it.
+All the source code I wrote in this course and the data files are in my anonymous account.
+Please contact me if you would like to see them.

 The overview of this course is available at https://www.udemy.com/deeplearning/learn/v4/overview.
 The course detail is available at https://www.udemy.com/deeplearning/learn/v4/content.

 ![image](./scope.PNG)